zoecarver/icons8/README.md

 icon(named: .camera) // -> UIImage
 ```
-You can brows the list of 12708 icons [here](https://icons8.com/ios-icons/)
+You can browse the list of 12708 icons [here](https://icons8.com/ios-icons/)

 ### IMPORTANT